thales-markets/thales-improvement-proposals/TIPs/TIP-60.md

 @Red please add

 ## Specification

+The Sports AMM enables creation of markets, positions trading and exercising user positions.
+Hence, the workflow of the SportsAMM is divided in three parts:

+- Market creation
+- AMM trading
+- Market resolution

+### Market creation

+This is the starting phase when markets are created from games offered by the [Chainlink end-point](https://market.link/nodes/TheRundown/integrations).
+The games are organized in `sportIds` which represent a league competition of given sport, not only sport in general.
+Current list of supported `sportIds` (or leagues):
+- NCAA Men's Football: 1 (American football)
+- NFL: 2 (American football)
+- MLB: 3 (Baseball)
+- NBA: 4 (Basketball)
+- NCAA Men's Basketball: 5 (Basketball)
+- NHL: 6 (Hockey)
+- WNBA: 8 (Basketball)
+- MLS: 10 (Soccer)
+- EPL: 11 (Soccer)
+- Ligue 1: 12 (Soccer)
+- Bundesliga: 13 (Soccer)
+- La Liga: 14 (Soccer)
+- Serie A: 15 (Soccer)
+- UEFA Champions League: 16 (Soccer)

+The market creation starts with fetching games for each `sportId` each day from the end-point.
+The fetched games are stored on-chain.
+Next, markets are created from every fetched game.
+Each game is a positional market with two or three positions depending on the possible outcomes of the game.
+For e.g., in a basketball game there are two outcomes: home win and away win, but in a soccer game there are three possible outcomes: home win, away win, and a draw.
+The created market becomes active and eligible for AMM trading.

+### AMM trading

+### Market resolution

 Based on CL sports data, the system fetches the games and creates, resolves, and pulls odds.
 The system then creates markets, updates the price per position automatically, and resolves markets.